 Charles R Swindoll famously wrote “Life is 10% what happens to you and 90% how you react to it.”

-While the primary focus of our global response to the pandemic has rightly been people’s health, the lockdown and “economic pause” means we have a changed economic and business landscape.
-Leaders are now beholden to rise to the challenges presented, not only to address immediate problems but also to seek out new opportunities and prepare for a more secure future.
+The primary focus of our global response to the pandemic has rightly been people’s health.
+However, the lockdown and “economic pause” means we have a changed economic and business landscape.
+Leaders are now beholden to rise to the challenges presented.
+Not only to address immediate problems but also to seek out new opportunities and prepare for a more secure future.

-We are seeing remarkable progress in the life sciences and medtech sectors, from the large pharmaceutical companies to highly innovative start-ups.
-The University of Minnesota (UMN) has demonstrated its research strength by successfully creating both virus and antibody testing for the COVID-19 crisis.
+We are seeing remarkable progress in the life sciences and medtech sectors.
+From the large pharmaceutical companies to highly innovative start-ups innovation is inevitable.
+The University of Minnesota (UMN) has demonstrated its research strength by successfully creating both virus and antibody testing for COVID-19.
 They have also created a low-cost ventilator known as the “Coventor” which has received FDA approval.
 Through the methods of innovative researchers and engineers, UMN was able to create these tests and medical equipment with resources that are more widely available and do not suffer from supply chain issues.
 Necessity is the mother of invention, and when materials are in short supply, unique solutions emerge.

-It’s fascinating to watch manufacturers pivot to produce new lines – alcohol producers are using their materials to create hand sanitizers and auto manufacturers are developing ventilators and personal protective equipment (PPE).
-Other traditional brick-n-mortar companies have also had to adapt – retailers are offering curb-side pickup and restaurants have turned into drive-up only outlets.
-These latter examples would not be possible without an already established online presence and digital strategy, and certainly it’s the digitally enabled companies with digital business models that are best placed to capitalize on new opportunities.
+It’s fascinating to watch manufacturers pivot to produce new lines.
+Alcohol producers are using their materials to create hand sanitizers.
+Auto manufacturers are developing ventilators and personal protective equipment (PPE).
+Other traditional brick-n-mortar companies have also had to adapt.
+Retailers are offering curb-side pickup and restaurants have turned into drive-up only outlets.
+These latter examples would not be possible without an already established online presence and digital strategy.
+Certainly it’s the digitally enabled companies with digital business models that are best placed to capitalize on new opportunities.
 We see this in a myriad of examples, from the stratospheric rise of Zoom to the inception of “Pub in a Box” where the founders note, “We appreciate you might not be able to head to the pub right now, so we thought we’d bring the pub to you.”